glenlakehoa/bylaws/bylaws.md

     <li>The funds collected from Townhome Assessments and any special Townhome Assessments shall be deposited in a separate account held by the Association (the "Townhome Account") and shall be separately accounted for.
 The Townhome Committee, or its duly authorized designee, shall have exclusive signature authority of the Townhome Account.
 Except as amended or supplemented hereby or previously amended or supplemented, the aforementioned terms and conditions of the Bylaws of Glen lake Upstate Homeowners Association, Inc., shall remain unchanged and in full force and effect.</li>
 </ol>

-*(this article is part of the First Amendment to the Bylaws - Ed.)*
+[^4]: this article is part of the First Amendment to the Bylaws - Ed.

 # ARTICLE VI.
 MISCELLANEOUS